 SUNDAY 25 APRIL 2021

-A staged reading followed by a Q&A with the director and cast
+A rehearsed reading followed by a Q&A with the writer, director and cast

 Through four different wars, and the stories of four different veterans, this deeply moving contemporary Australian play explores the unchanging, cyclic horror of armed conflict, the unnatural stress it places on the soldiers at the front line and how that bleeds into their civilian lives, traumatically affecting not only the combatants, but all those who love them.